AI powered code conversion

 To begin a migration validation project, complete the following steps:

-1. Start AI verification.
-Execute the code conversion of SnowConvert AI on your SQL Server database.
+1. Execute the code conversion of SnowConvert AI on your SQL Server database.

-2. Open AI verification.
-After code conversion is complete, select GO TO AI VERIFICATION.
+2. After the code conversion is complete, select GO TO AI code conversion from the Results page.

 (i) All AI processing happens in the Snowflake account you connect to and consumes Snowflake charges.